raganwald/raganwald.github.com/_posts/2015-04-01-partial-application.md

 const map123 = leftPartialApply(map, [1, 2, 3]);
 {% endhighlight %}

-But sometime you have `map` but not `mapWith`, or some other analagous situation where you want to apply the values *from the right* rather than the left.
+But sometime you have `map` but not `mapWith`, or some other analogous situation where you want to apply the values *from the right* rather than the left.
 No problem:

 {% highlight javascript %}
 const rightPartialApply =